Thomas Rennell (scholar): Life

-The only son of Thomas Rennell, Dean of Winchester Cathedral, he was born at Winchester in 1787.
+The only son of Thomas Rennell, Dean of Winchester, he was born at Winchester in 1787.
 Like his father, he was educated at Eton, where he had a brilliant reputation as a scholar.
 He won one of Dr. Claudius Buchanan's prizes for a Greek Sapphic ode on the propagation of the gospel in India, and a prize for Latin verses on 'Pallentes Morbi' (pale diseases, personified beings in the works of Virgil).
 He also conducted, in conjunction with three of his contemporaries, a periodical called the Miniature, a successor of the 'Microcosm'.
 In 1806 he was elected from Eton to King's College, Cambridge.
-There in 1806 he won Sir William Browne's medal for the best Greek ode on the subject 'Veris Comites'; in 1810 he published, in conjunction with Charles James Blomfield, afterwards bishop of London, Musae Cantabrigienses, and he contributed to the Museum Criticum, a journal established in 1813 by Blomfield and Monk.
+There in 1806 he won Sir William Browne's medal for the best Greek ode on the subject 'Veris Comites'; in 1810 he published, in conjunction with Charles James Blomfield, afterwards Bishop of London, Musae Cantabrigienses, and he contributed to the Museum Criticum, a journal established in 1813 by Blomfield and Monk.
 He graduated B.A. in 1810, M.A. in 1813, and S.T.B. in 1822.

 Having received Holy Orders, he was at once appointed assistant preacher at the Temple Church by his father, who was the Master.
 Father and son were regarded as equally effective and popular preachers there.
 He also delivered the Warburtonian lectures at Lincoln's Inn.
 His interests were wide, and he attended a regular course of anatomical lectures in London.